kalekundert/bind_dna/notebook/20190626_purify_zif268_repa_via_rrna_digestion/purify_zif268_repa_via_rrna_digestion.rst

 - I forgot to save an aliquot of the crude reaction, but comparing to the crude reaction from another gel (`20190626_purify_controls.svg`), I don't see any differences.
-I don't even see the RNases, althoguh at ~10 and 13 kDa, they might have run off the bottom.
+I don't even see the RNases, although at ~10 and 13 kDa, they might have run off the bottom.

 - The DHFR control is not retained by the filter.
 Some more comes off on the